abgulati/Privion/README.md

 ### 9. ExLlamaV2

-- NOTE: Do NOT set this up in a location that's sync'ed by a cloud-backup service, such as OneDrive!
+- NOTE: Do NOT set this up in a location that's synced by a cloud-backup service, such as OneDrive!
 This is because a lot of files are created by ExLlamaV2 during quantizing and deleted thereafter, and OneDrive especially likes to hold permissions hostage.
 If unavoidable, make sure to disable the cloud-backup service temporarily at the least.

-- ANOTHER NOTE: Disabling cloud-sync such as OneDrive can cause errors during quantization IF using a previosously synced repo after reinstalling Windows, as OneDrive might display the entire ExLlamaV2 dir the files haven't actaully been locally synced!
+- ANOTHER NOTE: Disabling cloud-sync such as OneDrive can cause errors during quantization IF using a previously synced repo after reinstalling Windows, as OneDrive might display the entire ExLlamaV2 dir the files haven't been locally synced though they may appear to be present in Explorer!
 In such cases, simply delete and re-run HF-Waitress, as it'll re-clone the ExLlamaV2 repo afresh.

-- ExLlama is a highly optimized LLM inference library spcifically for consumer GPUs.
+- ExLlama is a highly optimized LLM inference library specifically for consumer GPUs.

 - It attempts to utilize Flash-Attention (v2.5.7+) by default so do install that before ExLlama (see above).
 MAKE SURE TO INSTALL IT AFTER INSTALLING FLASH ATTENTION 2!